Family Concerts – Interactive Programs for Ages 6-96! FREE

 THE PLAIN DEALER

 WARNING: Audience members might learn to sing a fugue theme, dance the Menuet, or play a ground bass at the harpsichord!
 AF Family Concerts spark learners of all ages with an abundance of impromptu quizzes and prizes, along with opportunities to talk with the musicians and try playing the instruments.
-Since 2002, AF has performed many popular Family Concerts in churches and libraries.
-The famous “Instrument Petting Zoo” ends each program with a delightful mob scene on stage, as kids and parents share eager questions and make cacophonic sounds!
+Since 2002, Apollo’s Fire has performed many popular Family Concerts in churches and libraries.
+AF’s famous “Instrument Petting Zoo” ends each program when the audience swarms the stage to try the instruments.
+Delightfully noisy!

 BACH & His Amazing Musical Family